 Much like Spidey!
 Or Batman.

 Design thinking is same.
 It’s about organizing those mindful scattered ideas that everybody forgot to care about.
 Design thinking is about subtle differences which make you outshine from the ordinary.
-Yet it’s not so easy put yourself into some else’s shoes.
+Yet it’s not so easy to put yourself in some else’s shoes.
 It takes a lot of efforts in brainstorming and generating ideas.
-Then, you should quickly pivot on a prototype and gather use feedback for continuous improvements.
+Then, you should quickly pivot on a prototype and gather user feedback for continuous improvements.

 Research and define the problem statement

 If you are dealing in the food business, wouldn’t you start talking to the farmers?
 So, start with conversations.
 Talk to patients/families about their problems.

 Build customer personas.
 A persona is an imaginary character that embodies your real customer.
 Learn about your user’s lifestyle, their goals, their values, the challenges they face.
 Empathize with your users & their problems.

 If you are designing an online appointment experience, you need to involve every single person associated.
 Right from the doctor to the patient.
 Even the receptionist.
 You need to understand their roles and most importantly, where they fit in together.
 Once you understand their pain points, then you’ll be able to create the experience for patients who need care.